-Cool Local is ‘Here to cheer people up’ by sharing uplifting stories of individuals and independent and smaller organisations that might be considered ‘local’.
+Cool Local is ‘Here to cheer people up’ by sharing uplifting stories of individuals and independent and smaller organisations.
 We encourage people to be positive, to strive for better things and to help each other.
 We have cheered up the wonderful rugby and charity fundraising organisation the Welsh Charitables RFC, who are delighted to have been shared by Cool Local, and we’re proud that the Netherton Foundry sold product when we talked about them.
 Check out our Blog here; our Twitter here; our Facebook here; and our You Tube here.

 What is the latest thing that cheers us up?
-UnjadedJade has, us and a lot of exam-undergoing schoolchildren.
+Cockermouth in Cumbria and, to start with, its bookshop.
 See our new blog post, here.

 The Cool Local website is dedicated to the memory of the late author David Nobbs, more on this in our About page.